michele-tn/AVEVA-Wonderware-HTML5-Grid-Widgets/README.md

 Use `GB_TabulatorSQLWidget` when you want a Tabulator 6.x style table with header filters, list editors, local data behavior, and flexible Tabulator column configuration.

-Both widgets are intentionally fed through the same JSON property contract, so switching between them should mostly require adapting only advanced library-specific column options.
+Both widgets are intentionally fed through the same JSON property, so switching between them should mostly require adapting only advanced library-specific column options.